jesselessa/rover-js/README.md

 ## Features

+- Left and right rotations.
 - Forward and backward movements.
-- Left and right rotations.
+- Current position and direction.
 - Resetting the grid.
-- Rover current position and direction.

 ## How to play